ibrahim-999/ces-tech-task/readme.md

 ```

 ### Step 2
 - Next, create a new database and reference its name and username/password in the projects .env file.
-Below the database name is "emp_mngt"
+Below the database name is "database_name"
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1
 DB_PORT=3306
-DB_DATABASE=emp_mngt
+DB_DATABASE=database_name
 DB_USERNAME=root
 DB_PASSWORD=
 ```